MilkyFingers/VM_Translator/README.md

 Translates jack bytecode to hack assembly

 To use the application on a Unix-like system;
-1) Copy the vm.zip into some directory and run the following commands:
+1) Copy the files into some directory and run the following commands (at the root of the dir):

+   zip vmt.zip *

    echo '#!/usr/bin/python3' | cat - vm.zip > vmt

    chmod +x vmt